 When simple syrup does not make the cut, use honey instead.
 For this alcoholic drink, I use French Lemon Honey by L’Abeille Occitane.
-The lemon flavor of this honey is attributed to the bees feeding predominantly on lemon flowers.
-You can order this lemon honey in our shop too, and you should because it is exceptionally versatile.
+The lemon flavor of this honey is attributed to the bees feeding predominantly on lemon flowers; it is exceptionally versatile.

-The bottom line, the Margarita Slush with Cucumber, Honey and Thyme is a big success, but it is also proof that you can mix and match your favorite cocktail ingredients and try new things.
+The bottom line, the Margarita Slush with Cucumber, Honey and Thyme is a big success, but it is also proof that you can mix and match your favorite cocktail ingredients and try new things... like our Tart Cherry Margarita.
 Mixing drinks is an art, so be creative!

 Happy Cocktail Hour!
-If you make this margarita slush, share with us in the comments below or in social media tagging @Spoonabilities and using the hashtag #nojarsleftbehind.
+If you make this margarita slush, share with us in the comments below or in social media tagging @Spoonabilities on Instagram and using #Spoonabilities.